-- 1. Provide standard equipment at each site where programs are administered to facilitate basic communications access using alternative formats.
-Equipment may include, but is not limited to, paper and pencil, an enlarging copy machine, and access to TTY or relay service (711) technology. - 2.
-Collaborate with community organizations that serve people with disabilities to develop and maintain a current resource list of assistive technology equipment and sources. - 3.
-Establish and maintain a "Resources Toolkit" of adaptive aids and human resources that should be available for use by individuals participating in City programs.
+- 1. It is required to provide and maintain in working order accessible equipment for people with disabilities when the public is allowed or required to use equipment such as computers, copy machines, telephones or other technologies. - 2.
+It is recommended to collaborate with community organizations that serve people with disabilities to develop and maintain a current resource list of assistive technology equipment and sources. - 3.
+It is recommended to establish and maintain a "Resources Toolkit" of adaptive aids and human resources that should be available for use by individuals participating in City programs.
 Include information about the availability of specific equipment and/or individuals who are available to provide special services (e.g., ASL translation) in public information materials such as brochures and the City's website. - 4.
-Include accessibility as a criterion for purchasing.
+It is recommended to include accessibility as a criterion for purchasing.
 Whenever possible, evaluate furniture and building materials purchases for compatibility with a wide range of disabilities and sensitivities.
 Select items that are easily adjustable or can be modified to accommodate a variety of physical and ergonomic needs when purchasing items such as furniture, site furnishings, and office systems.
-Consultation with disability organizations and persons with disabilities (see Section 6.0 for Disability Resources) will assist in this task. - 5.
-Maintain accessible equipment already in place.
+Consultation with disability organizations and persons with disabilities (see Section 6.0 for Disability Resources) will assist in this task.